 “I personally decided that I never wanted to lose another client again.
 If you're spending your marketing dollars generating leads online and you currently don't have a way to monitor what's going on in your business, a CRM could be the solution.” - Will Featherstone

 Once you’ve added prospects to your pipeline, lead qualification is crucial.
 Julian Walker, is Director at Spot Blue International Property Ltd. His team uses a sales pipeline to close deals with British investors seeking properties in Spain.

 “We use a CRM to follow up with prospects to turn them into qualified leads.
 We ask them a series of questions to qualify and categorize them as leads, we then build a relationship by following up with leads over time.” - Julian Walker, Director at Spot Blue International Property Ltd

 Walker said that using Excel, in the beginning, is good.
 However, to build a successful sales pipeline that involves input from several different people and sources, you have to upgrade to a CRM tool.

 3. Make and track your phone calls

-“My biggest lesson learned is simply making my phone interviews every day in the first hour I’m at the office,” said Bob Gordon, a real estate agent who’s done more than $35 million in production in his 20-year career.
+“My biggest lesson learned is simply making my phone interviews every day in the first hour I'm at the office" says Bob Gordon, a real estate agent who’s done more than $35 million in production in his 20-year career.

 4. Don’t lose sight of the whole pipeline